abhishiv/alfama/README.md

   // 3) Most importantly: wire reactivity to signals
   // with explicit subscription using the $ token param
-  // Easy to reason about and no untrack/sample related errors const $doubleCount = wire(($) => $count($) * 2);
+  // NB: also makes code easy to reason about and prevents those pesky untrack/sample related errors const $doubleCount = wire(($) => $count($) * 2); return (
-  return (
       <div id="home">